ElectronForConstruct/website/docs/intro/using-the-module.md

 Start by opening a project and select "Remote Preview" under the preview menu. \
 A small window with a QR code or n URL appear. \
 Copy this url. \
-Within the `e4c` cli, select "Preview Construct 3" and paste the URL previously copied.
+Within the `efc` cli, select "Preview Construct 3" and paste the URL previously copied.

 <video width="100%" controls>
   <source src="/c3_preview.mp4" type="video/mp4">